RitikaHiremath/DataScience/README.md

 ## AEGaurd Model

 In the first part, this project trains an LSTM model for classification tasks by processing and analyzing grinding machine sensor data from two distinct sampling rates (100KHz and 2000KHz).
 The labels for the data are NOK (label 1) or OK (label 0).
 The project involves loading, preprocessing, normalizing, combining, and sequencing the data, after which the processed data is used to train an LSTM model called AEGaurd.
-1. For accessing the data, Google drive is mounted.
+1. For accessing the data, a local Data, Google Drive can be mounted or a cluster with data can be used.
 2. There are two directories of data:
   OK_Measurements: Directory containing OK sensor data.
   NOK_Measurements: Directory containing NOK sensor data.
-3. Pre-processing of data includes Labeling and normalizing the data.
-Then the two data frames are combined together and sequenced in ascending order of timestamp.
+3. Pre-processing of data includes Labeling, interpolation, normalizing, and creating labeled data sequences for LSTM.
+Then the two data frames are combined and sequenced in ascending timestamp order.
 4. Finally, an LSTM MODEL is defined and trained, along with plotting Training and validation metrics.

+## Running the model
+**To run the model locally:**
+1. Navigate to DataScience/src
+2. Replace the path with your data path in main.py
+3. Run the command: <<  C:/Users/user/AppData/Local/Programs/Python/Python312/python.exe "/path/to//DataScience/src/main.py" >>
+**To run the on Jupyter notebook:**
+1. Navigate to DataScience/src/ipynb_notebooks
+2. Open LSTM_Networks_Anomaly_Detection.ipynb
+3. Click on "Open in Colab" and run
+**To run the on Cluster:**
+1. Upload the code files on the cluster as a zip << scp "code.zip" dsbwl24_team004@conduit.cs.uni-saarland.de:Project >>
+2. The code and data are already there for this account (dsbwl24_team004@conduit.cs.uni-saarland.de)
+3. Unzip the code <<unzip code.zip??
+4. Make sure the data is available in Project/Data folder
+5. Navigate to the folder scripts
+6. Submit the job << condor_submit cluster_script.sub>>
+7. The output will be displayed in scripts/model_output.txt after job completion

 ## Simulated Live Dash Board
+**To run:**
+1. Navigate to DataScience/src/DashBoard
+2. Replace the path with your data path in Dashboard.py
+3. Run the command: << steamlit run Dashboard.py >>
 In the second part, a simulated live dashboard was build with the open source tool Streamlit.
 The implememted dashboard shows how our model would do near-real-time grinding anomaly detection tasks.
 The dashboard also shows the most important model performances measured with metrics that will be displayed in our dashboard.
 In addition, we also implemented a local prediction tab to show how a change of a single feature would affect our model prediction results. <br/>
 The current Dashboard has 5 tabs:<br/>
 Tab 1: conducts the live detection task, where the simulated data will be feed into our AEGaurd model and the predicted results will be shown and updated in every second by default; The value change of the sensor data will also be displayed; The occurred anomalies will also be captured and stored in a table with capture time and sensor data; The overall change of sensor data will also be visualized with plots in this tab; A filter is set to help change the date for feeding corresponding sensor data for live simulation.<br/>